GoldJohnnyBoi/School-Projects/README.md

-These are completed and fucntional classroom assignments & projects I have created.
+These are completed and functional classroom assignments & projects I have created.